JetBrains/Qodana/topics/qodana-yaml.md

 ## Clone Finder license override

-You need to specify license overrides when....
+[//]: # "You need to specify license overrides when...."

 [//]: # "Clarify!"